Medical expert of the article

 - cirrhotic.

-Depending on the etiology, there are:
+Depending on the etiology, the following are distinguished:

 - traumatic inflammatory process;